Facial abscesses

 Identification of the problem - diagnosis

-If the visual examination and palpation of head conclude to the presence of a maxillary or mandibular abscess, the oral cavity of the rabbit must be carefully examined.
-This is best done on a sedated or anesthesized rabbit.
+If the visual examination and palpation of the head indicate the presence of a maxillary or mandibular abscess, the oral cavity of the rabbit must be carefully examined.
+This procedure is best carried out on a sedated or anaesthetized rabbit.

 Akira Yamanouchi